snehasingh-25/WEARABLE-TRACKER-TO-DETECT-LOCATION-VITAL-SIGNS-OF-VICTIMS-DURING-DISASTERS/README.md

   - Plots all victims on a map with color-coded markers by severity.
 - **Alerts**
   - Highlights high-risk victims at the top.
-  - (Optional) Push notifications for critical status.
+  - Push notifications for critical status.

 ---